 What is Parting the Veil?

-Together, the two have uncovered antiquities from South America, Africa, and Southeast Asia.
-On their most recent trip to the jungles of Peru they discover something more than they expected.
-As the fabric of reality comes apart, the two must journey across the globe chasing clues.
-As one answer leads to more questions, they begin to piece together a puzzle older than primal memory itself.
+American treasure hunter Richard Jericho and British anthropologist Wilkins Chapman have uncovered antiquities from around the world.
+But in a long-lost jungle ruin, they discover something more than they expected.
+As war brews in Europe and the fabric of reality comes apart, they journey across the globe chasing clues.
+Answers leads to more questions as they piece together a puzzle older than primal memory itself.

 And the more they part the veil, the more of what lies beyond the veil spills into our reality.